Overview

 recommended to clients in their own account(s).
 All related persons are required to submit personal

-Specific to ERISA, IRA, Roth IRA, Keogh, or 401K accounts (“Retirement Investor”).
-Financial Council
+Specific to ERISA, IRA, Roth IRA, Keogh, or 401K accounts (“Retirement Investor”) – Financial

-confirms that with respect to Retirement Investors it is acting as a fiduciary as defined by the
+Council confirms that with respect to Retirement Investors it is acting as a fiduciary as defined by

-Department of Labor and that advice is based on the investment needs of the advice recipient.
-As a
+the Department of Labor and that advice is based on the investment needs of the advice recipient.

-Retirement Investor about recommended transactions, fees and compensation, conflicts of interest and
+the Retirement Investor about recommended transactions, fees and compensation, conflicts

 Insider Trading Policy

-Investment Advisers Act of 1940, which prohibits the misuse of material nonpublic information by
+of the Investment Advisers Act of 1940, which prohibits the misuse of material nonpublic

-Financial Council and all of its employees.
-In addition, the code of ethics contains restrictions on
+information by Financial Council and all of its employees.
+In addition, the code of ethics

 Item 12 – Brokerage Practices